Qazis of Hyderabad: Qazis of Hyderabad

-The Qazi/Abbasi family originally hailed from Sehwan in Sindh and migrated to Hyderabad when Qazi Abdul Qayyum settled there.
-Qazi Abdul Qayyum's brother, Hakeem Fatheh Muhammad Sehwani, who chose to use the title Hakeem, settled in Karachi after leaving Sehwan, where he established another branch of the family.
+The Qazi/Abbasi family originally hailed from Sehwan in Sindh and migrated to Hyderabad, when Qazi Abdul Qayyum settled there.
+Qazi Abdul Qayyum's brother, Hakeem Fateh Muhammad Sehwani, who chose to use the title Hakeem, settled in Karachi after leaving Sehwan, where he established another branch of the family.

 In journalistic circles, the family publishes several Sindhi language newspapers including the Daily Ibrat.
 In addition, the family served the journalistic community through its involvement in the All Pakistan Newspapers Society.
 Qazi Abdul Majeed Abid was its Secretary-General thrice, Qazi Aslam Akbar was its Secretary-General four times, and Qazi Asad Abid was its Secretary-General an unprecedented nine times.

 The Qazis have been elected from many constituencies outside of Hyderabad.
-For example, Pir Mazhar Ul Haq has traditionally been elected from Dadu and Fahmida Mirza and Zulfiqar Mirza from Badin.
+For example, Pir Mazhar ul Haq has traditionally been elected from Dadu and Fahmida Mirza from Badin.

-Members of the family that have held office have included the following:
+Members of the family that have held the office include the following: